 Robert Henri became one of the most influential artists in twentieth-century America but had humble beginnings as Robert Henry Cozad, The Son of the Gamblin’ Man as Marie Sandoz described him in her fictional account of his time in Nebraska.

 John Jackson Cozad was born in Ohio in 1830.
 His mother died when he was young and he did not get along with his stepmother.
 At the age of twelve, he left home to make his own way in life.
 John worked the steamboats down the Mississippi and Ohio rivers.
 There the boat workers taught him to play faro, a gambling game similar to blackjack.
-Cozad became so good at faro he was banned from gambling houses across the country.
+Cozad became so good at faro and poker he was banned from gambling houses across the country.

 The Union Pacific Railroad at the 100th Meridan, 1866

 Cozad brought friends and family, including his in-laws, from Ohio to settle the new town of Cozad.
 His wife Theresa and their two boys Johnny and Robert lived there for the first few summers but remained in Ohio where the boys attended school.
 They moved to Cozad full time in 1879.
 Johnny and Robert spent their days in Cozad fishing, swimming, and riding horses.
 As they got older, Cozad put them to work.
 When John Cozad was away, Robert was put in charge of the hay company and the bridge-building.
 Johnny often went to Denver to sell the hay.

 As a teenager, Robert kept a diary that detailed his day-to-day life, as well as short stories he attempted to write.
 He enjoyed illustrating and decorating the pages.
 He also made scrapbooks of newspaper clippings and pictures he enjoyed.
 Robert had a small printing press in his office that he used to do small jobs, including the ballots for the election one year.

 Robert Henri's drawing of the family home and hotel